beosro/Homekit-Device-Stack/README.md

   "OutletInUse": true
 }
 ```
-HomeKit Device Stack also supports incoming MQTT messages for altering device states.
-The format of the message is the same as above. the topic of the message should be : **homekit-device-stack/accessoryID**.
+The same format should be used for MQTT messages.
+The topic should be : **homekit-device-stack/accessoryID**.
 You can change the root topic name in the UI.

 ## Does It Run On My Microwave?
 Not yet!
 It will run on any platform that runs NodeJS (Windows, Linux, OSX, Raspberry Pi).

 ## Installing